mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 The value of the `resource` parameter MUST be either:

 - A single case-sensitive string containing an absolute URI value, as defined in {{Section 2 of RFC8707}}, when the access token is valid for exactly one resource.
 - An array of case-sensitive strings, each containing an absolute URI value, as defined in {{Section 2 of RFC8707}}, when the access token is valid for multiple resources.
-The array MUST contain at least one element, and each element MUST be unique within the array.
+The array MUST contain at least one element, and each element MUST be unique within the array when compared using the URI comparison rules defined in {{Section 6.2.1 of RFC3986}} after applying syntax-based normalization defined in {{Section 6.2.2 of RFC3986}}.

 The `resource` parameter uses the same value syntax and requirements as the `resource` request parameter defined in {{RFC8707}}.
 In particular, each value MUST be an absolute URI, MUST NOT contain a fragment component, and SHOULD NOT contain a query component.